nicholasverdugo/Obsidian/CNT4007 Notes.md

 		- Logically centralized control (Software Defined Networking, or SDN)
 			- A distinct (usually remote) controller interacts with local control agents (CAs) in routers in order to compute forwarding tables
 - ICMP (Internet Control Message Protocol)
+	-
 - Network Management
+- Hierarchical OSPF
+	- two-levels : local area, and backbone
+		- Local Area
+			- Summarize distances to nets in own area, advertise to other area border routers
+		- Backbone
+			- run OSPF routing limited to backbone
+		- Boundary
+			- Connect to other ASes
+- BGP
+	- prefix + attributes = "route"
+		- i.e. BGP Advertisement: AS3, X

+## Chapter 6
+### Homework
+1. Suppose the information content of a packet is the bit pattern 1110 0110 1001 1101 and an even parity scheme is being used.
+What would the value of the field containing the parity bits be for the case of a two-dimensional parity scheme?
+Your answer should be such that a minimum-length checksum field is used.

+Right Column and Bottomr